Medical Education Research Grants

 Scope:

-Projects can be for up to two-years with a maximum funding of $20,000.00.
+Projects can be for up to two-years with a maximum funding of $10,000.00.
 Proposals should highlight rigorous research or innovation that does one or more of the following:

-• Addresses a longstanding or emergent education issue relevant across the continuum of medical and health professions education;
+• addresses a longstanding or emergent education issue relevant across the continuum of medical and health professions education;

 • answers a curiosity driven question with the potential to impact education theory and practice locally and globally;